mjg59/fcop/COC.md

  * **Community**.
 We define the _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
 The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed consequences on _violators_.
  * **Community Sabotage**.
 We define _community sabotage_ to be any _behavior_ that does have or is intended to have the effect of harming the professional goals of the _community_, including but not limited to attempting to defund or blackball the _community_, attempting to disrupt or diminish the activities of the _community_, and authoring, spreading, or endorsing libel or slander about the _community_; or encouraging others to do the same.
 Explicitly excluded from this definition is _communication_ of truthful information regarding the _community_ and truthful criticism on the failure of the _community_ to optimally strive towards its professional goals.
  * **Criminal Behavior**.
 We define _criminal behavior_ as any behavior that is illegal under the laws of the governing jurisdiction and in which there is a victim who is not the perpetrator.
- * **Denigration**.
-We define _denigration_ as the _communication_ of the idea that any _personal attribute_ of any person is inferior.
-Explicitly excluded from this definition is _communication_ of the idea that objective, falsifiable statements espoused by a _member_ are logically inconsistent, contradicted by data, or unsupported by data; as well as _communication_ of the idea that some _personal attributes_ offer an advantage or disadvantage in obtaining measurable objectives.
  * **Discrimination**.
 We define _discrimination_ as any favoritism shown or withheld to someone on the basis of a _stereotype_.
  * **Doxxing** We define _doxxing_ to be the unauthorized dissemination of any _personal attributes_ of _members_ learned during _active participation_ and not previously known to the public.
  * **Harassment**.
 We define _harassment_ as an _interaction_ with someone who does not consent to the _interaction_.
 For _interactions_ of a professional nature, you may assume consent for the first interaction, until the recipient _communicates_ otherwise (examples include handshakes, looking at someone who is speaking, providing feedback).
 For all other _interactions_, you must assume non-consent until the person clearly and unambiguously _communicates_ otherwise (examples include persistent gaze at someone who is not speaking, sexual interactions of any kind).